hepplerj/jekyll-blog/_posts/2010-12-29-the-rubyist-historian-getting-started.markdown

 You'll also need a good text editor that you know your way around in.
 I work almost entirely in vim (or mvim).
 You might check out emacs or nano, or do your programming outside the terminal using TextMate (Mac), gEdit (Linux), or Notepad++ (Windows), or any other number of text editors.
 I would encourage you to find an editor that handles syntax highlighting, if only for making the code easier to read.
 And <a href="http://xkcd.com/378/">get ready for some battles</a>.

 You could also set up an IDE, or integrated development environment.
-I would follow the steps in William Turkel's <em><a href="http://niche-canada.org/programming-historian">The Programming Historia</a></em><em><a href="http://niche-canada.org/programming-historian">n</a></em> to install Komodo Edit (but ignore the extensions for Firefox), with a few changes for the appropriate programming language.
+I would follow the steps in William Turkel's [The Programming Historian](http://niche-canada.org/programming-historian) to install Komodo Edit (but ignore the extensions for Firefox), with a few changes for the appropriate programming language.
 I can also highly recommend NetBeans as a really useful IDE system if you prefer this route.
 I won't be going through that setup here -- if you really want the instructions, drop me an email.

 <h4>Our First Program</h4>